diantonioandrea/pacs-first/README.md

 # Advanced Programming for Scientific Computing - First Challenge

-*A gradient method for minimizing multivariate functions.*
+*A gradient method for the minimization of a multivariate function.*

 ## Contents